vegarkarlsen/matlab-starter/README.md

 # matlab-starter

-This project aims to fix the rendering problems matlab experience on linux installs.
+This project aims to fix the rendering problems matlab experience on some linux installs.
 This is done by:

 - 1. Swaping matlab's local libstdc++ file with system libstdc++.